 How does JobKeeper impact employment regulations?

 If an employer needs to dismiss an employee while a”JobKeeper enabling stand down” direction is in place, the usual rules about ending employment apply.
 This includes notice of termination, redundancy and unfair dismissal.

-Please note that JobKeeper rules are changing in September, and some businesses and employees may no longer be eligible to receive payments from 28 September 2020.
+Please note that JobKeeper rules changed in September 2020, and some businesses and employees may no longer be eligible to receive payments from 28 September 2020.
 This may impact your ability to keep some staff members on your payroll.

 How do I manage my relationship with good employees who are only being let go due to reduced cash flow in lockdown?